thedoggybrad/imagecompressor/README.md

 <br>
 ✓An online form declines your image due to file sizing issues<br>
 ✓Your image file size is too big for file sharing or for website use<br>
-✓To help reduce bandwidth usage due to big file size
+✓To help reduce bandwidth usage due to a big image file size

 ## Features and Characteristics
 ✓No Data Collection<br>